brainyclown10/auto-sos/README.md

 SpartaHack IV project.

 ## Idea
 Uber for car repair.
-For people who need help with their car right now.
+For people who need help with their car right now (booth people who want to offer help and those in need of help).

 ## Architecture
-We decided to move on with React Native (yay!).
-This decision is informed by the segment of the people we are targetting.
-An webapp for people stuck in the middle of nowhere needing help with their car would be more likely to have access to a mobile phone than a full-fledged laptop.
-Using RN also shorten the development time.
+We decided to move on with React Native.
+This decision was informed by the segment of the people we are targeting.
+An mobile app for people stuck in the middle of nowhere would be more helpful sincen they would be more likely to have access to a mobile phone with Internet access than a laptop or desktop computer.
+Using React Native also shortens our development time.

 ## Workflow
 - [x] Brainstorm features